Return to Title IV Policy (R2T4)

 - University funds are calculated using the same percentage used in the federal calculation for Title IV funds.
 University funds are applied only if there is a balance owed by the student to the University.

-- Loans disbursed more than eligibility is due based on the terms and conditions outlined in the promissory note(s).
+- Loans disbursed are payable under the terms and conditions as outlined in the promissory note.
 Most Direct Loan borrowers will enter repayment six months after withdrawal unless they begin classes on a half-time basis (6 credits undergraduate/3 credits graduate) before the end of their six-month grace period.

 It is important to realize that a key component of satisfactory academic progress is course completion.
 A total withdrawal contributes no completed credits to an academic transcript.
 Absence of course completion during a term could be viewed negatively in positive progress towards degree completion.